ErrorTzy/writings/notes/Phil_of_Lan/KripkeWittgensteinOnRulesandPrivateLanguage.md

 **Dispositionalism defense**: we can define the meaning of "disposition" in a more fine-grained way: it's cateris paribus If my brain had been stuffed with sufficient extra matter to grasp large enough numbers, and if it were given enough capacity to perform such a large addition, and if my life (in a healthy state) were prolonged enough, then given an addition problem involving two large numbers, m and n, I would respond with their sum, and not with the result according to some quus-like rule.

 **Kripke's objection**: But how can we have any confidence of this?
 How can I tell what would happen if my brain were stuffed with extra brain matter?
 This, at bottom, presupposes that, there is an intention that can be carried out on m and n.
+The skepticism is just doubting this fact.
+The challenge must be met by specifying the nature of such fact.

 > Assume I am a machine that runs python code.
 How do I know what the function SHOULD do?